kohlschutter/junixsocket/README.md

 * Supports the abstract namespace on Linux.
 * Supports socketpair, and instantiating socket classes from file descriptors.
 * Supports [HTTP over UNIX sockets](https://kohlschutter.github.io/junixsocket/http.html) (using [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd), [OkHttp](https://github.com/square/okhttp), and [jetty](https://github.com/eclipse/jetty.project/)).
 * Supports JPMS/Jigsaw modules.
-Modularized so you can install only what you need.
+The project is modularized so you can install only what you need.
 * Provides a selftest package with 100+ tests to ensure compatibility with any target platform.
 * Apache 2.0 licensed.